berthubert/hello-dl/README.md

  * Cover all the techniques that form the backbone of modern DL successes
  * Use language and terms that are compatible with modern day usage
    * So you can also understand PyTorch tutorials
+ * Provide modules that mirror functionality in PyTorch

 Non-goals: